riponazad/Deep-Learning/README.md

 # Deep-Learning: A beginner's course using PyTorch
 Deep learning course for beginners.
-Step by step tutorial using PyTorch.
+Step by step tutorial with so many exercises using PyTorch.
 ### 1. Introduction to tensor of pytorch (TP_00)

 Get used to with the tensor, finding similarities with numpy, its operation especially autograd at the end.